-Dry Eye Syndrome, medically known as keratoconjunctivitis sicca, is a multifactorial disease, meaning that many factors can contribute to the disease and the symptoms we experience.
+Dry Eye Syndrome is a multifactorial disease, meaning that many factors can contribute to the disease and the symptoms we experience.
 The multifactorial nature of the disease and the terms used to describe various conditions contribute to confusion and misunderstanding of the condition.

 Overview of Dry Eye Syndrome